NSerio/processing-assistant/README.md

 # processing-assistant
-Relativity Application: This application allows a user to create a processing set by pointing at a directory which contains folders of custodian data.
+Project Champion Relativity Application: This application allows a user to create a processing set by pointing at a directory which contains folders of custodian data.
 The resulting processing set will contain one processing data source for each folder in the selected directory and will associate the data source to the custodian based on the folder name.

 While this is an open source project on the kCura github account, there is no support available through kCura for this solution or code.
 You are welcome to use the code and solution as you see fit within the confines of the license it is released under.
 However, if you are looking for support or modifications to the solution, we suggest reaching out to the Project Champion listed below.